Akaflieg-Freiburg/enroute/src/README.md

 - An instance of the class Global, under the name "global".
 This class allows access to other application-wide class instances.
 Eventually, all application-wide instances should be handled by this class.

-- Instances of the classes GeoMapProvider and MapManager, under the names "mapManager" and "geoMapProvider".
-These classes allow access to the library of geographic maps, and provide the map data in formats suitable for use by QML.
+- Instances of the classes GeoMapProvider, under the name "geoMapProvider".
+This classes allow access to the library of geographic maps, and provide the map data in formats suitable for use by QML.

-- An instance of the class MobileAdaptor, under the name "MobileAdaptor".
-This class provides QML with access to platform-specific functionality, such as "vibrate device", "disable screen lock" and others

 - An instance of the class PositionProvider, under the name "positionProvider".
 This class contains the satellite navigaton functionality and is really a thin wrapper around QGeoPositionInfoSource, that provides data in formats suitable for aviation purposes.

 #### B.2 Other C++ classes

-- An instance of the class GlobalSettings, under the name "globalSettings".
-This simple wrapper around QSetting allows QML retrieve and store settings.

 - An instance of the class Library, under the name "library".
 This class helps to maintain a library of flight routes.